An Exploration of Baroque Art, Architecture & Sculpture

 Baroque sculpture Character Head The Yawner by Franz Xaver Messerschmidt

-Baroque era is generally referred to as the era of genius since it was the first time ever in history when the Scientific revolution established the foundations of modern science.
+Baroque era is generally referred to as the era of genius since it was the first time in history when the Scientific Revolution established the foundations of modern science.
 This era is the source of many of the physics lessons you learn today, including laws by Isaac Newton, Galileo Galilei, and Johannes Kepler, as well as the principles of modern philosophy and analytical geometry.
 Returning to Baroque art and architecture, let us move forward in the section.

-How Baroque Artistry and Architecture Were Different?
+How Baroque Art and Architecture Were Different?

 The Jewish Bride Baroque art by Rembrandt